HogRed/christmas_card/README.md

 # ASCII Christmas Card Generator (C++)

-A nostalgic, pure-C++ program that generates a winter scene with:
+A nostalgic, pure-C++ program that generates a Christmas scene with:
 - a snowy ASCII landscape
 - a church with a steeple
 - a Christmas tree